jeremybarbet/react-native-modalize/README.md

 [![npm version](https://badge.fury.io/js/react-native-modalize.svg)](https://badge.fury.io/js/react-native-modalize)

-A highly customizable modal/bottom sheet that loves scrolling content.
+An opinionated yet customizable bottom sheet that loves scrolling content.

-This component has been built with `react-native-gesture-handler` to address the common issue of **scrolling**, **swiping** and handling the **keyboard** behaviors, you can face with react-native's modal.
+This component has been built to address the common issues of **scrolling**, **swiping** and handling the **keyboard** behaviors, when used at the same together.

 This component comes with a ScrollView, the default renderer, a FlatList or a SectionList.
-They are all three built-in and make your life easier, just pass your content and Modalize will handle the rest for you.
-You can also have the possibility to pass your own custom renderer.
+They are all three built-in to make your life easier, just pass your content and Modalize will handle the rest for you.

 <p align="left">
   <img src="https://user-images.githubusercontent.com/937328/80501705-458d2d80-895f-11ea-9667-d193c135cabf.gif" width="272" alt="Simple" />